 - Enrolled in a four-year degree program at an approved institution with a minimum 25% minority population

-- Must be able to complete bachelor's degree within 24 months after entry into the program
+- Must be able to complete a bachelor's degree within 24 months after entry into the program

 - Must not be a conscientious objector